Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Glow from the volcanic eruption in Holuhraun is reflected in the Jokulsarlon glacial lagoon and in the heavens

-We agreed that we weren´t happy how Iceland was represented to tourists.
-For example, in the travel web sites and travel brochures there is always great weather and high summer.
-This is of course a misrepresentation.
-We know from experience often if you go hiking the weather will be sometimes be s**** and that Thingvellir has a dark history of inexplicable cruelty, especially towards women of low social status.
+We agreed that we weren´t happy with how Iceland was represented to tourists.
+For example, on travel websites and in travel brochures, there is always great weather and a high summer.
+This is, of course, a misrepresentation.
+We know from experience that often if you go hiking, the weather will sometimes be s****, and Thingvellir has a dark history of inexplicable cruelty, especially towards women of low social status.
 We found some horrible ideas that Icelandic travel operators have had, like offering bicycle rides where a husky sleigh dog (or dogs) pulls the helpless and screaming you around Akureyri.
 We also agreed that there is a lot more to Iceland than the Golden Circle (although it is there is nothing wrong with it, Gullfoss, Thingvellir and Haukadalur Geyser field are all cool places) and that there are museums and archaeological excavations that debunk the notion that early Icelanders were warlike Vikings but clearly show that they were clever and tough people adept at surviving and thriving under difficult circumstances.
-We could also tell people about the caves they carved out for themselves way back in the distant past and try to explain the sheer evil of the creatures that terrified children before Christmas back in the day.
+We could also tell people about the caves they carved out for themselves way back in the distant past, and try to explain the sheer evil of the creatures that used to terrify children before Christmas back in the day.

 Crossing a crevice in Vatnajokul glacier - coming down from Hrutfjallstindar peaks